 F1 Tracks is updated on a weekly basis, uniting both global superstars with the sounds of F1.
 Every Friday, international playlist picks will be filtered according to four key categories: Pace, Mechanical, Spirit & Fan.
 This unique set of principles will produce a bespoke and dynamic playlist for fans, which embodies F1 and is distinctive to other weekly streamed playlists.

 Alongside the core playlist, a number of selected artists will also be curating bespoke playlists for the sport.
-The 2019 Formula 1 season saw Mabel get things underway with her unique playlist at the British Grand Prix, with Two Door Cinema Club, Hot Chip, The S.L.P., Gwen Stefani, Sigala, Feeder and Bring Me The Horizon among the artists who got involved with the playlist curation.
+The 2019 Formula 1 season saw Mabel get things underway with her unique playlist at the British Grand Prix, with Two Door Cinema Club, Hot Chip, The S.L.P., Gwen Stefani, Sigala, Feeder, Bring Me The Horizon, Oliver Heldens and Weezer among the artists who have got involved with the playlist curation.

 F1 Tracks is the first step into building a wider music offering for fans of the sport, which unites cultural passions with racing.
 Each Friday more tracks will be added the list engaging not just fans but other artists to upload new releases and reach a more diverse fan base.